 - Working with an array of developmental levels from a trauma informed lens.
-Clients may range in age from 5-21 and will include a wide range of psychological symptoms and acuity. - Developing and refining skills in individual / group therapy, with opportunities for family therapy. - Completing various clinical assessments, including suicide risk assessments, brief mental health assessments, comprehensive psychological assessments and psychoeducational assessments.
-Assessment didactic seminars will give interns and residents an opportunity to develop increased competency in administering, scoring, interpreting and integrating psychological assessments. - Collaborating on court requested assessments of youth risk and protective factors as well as pre-disposition reports for youth eligible for suspended sentences. - Contribute and/or participate in meetings with judges, prosecutors, defense attorneys regarding procedure/ clinical issues or needs. - Participation in weekly didactic presentations/ group supervision with opportunities for learning and group discussions of cases, presented by both residents and practicum students.
-These will also include opportunities to practice professional presentation skills. - Consultation/ Supervision: Consultation is a heavily utilized service in this setting.
+Clients may range in age from 5-21 and will include a wide range of psychological symptoms and acuity. - Developing and refining skills in individual / group therapy, with opportunities for family therapy. - Completing various clinical assessments, including suicide risk assessments, brief mental health assessments, comprehensive psychological assessments and psycho-educational assessments. - Didactic seminars, which give interns and residents an opportunity to develop - Collaborating on court requested assessments of youth risk and protective factors as well as predisposition reports for youth eligible for suspended sentences. - Contributing and/or participating in meetings with judges, prosecutors, defense attorneys regarding procedure/ clinical issues or client needs. - Participation in weekly didactic presentations/ group supervision with opportunities for expanding knowledge base, refining conceptualization and presentation skills, and increasing competency in administering, scoring, interpreting and integrating psychological assessments. - Consultation/ Supervision: Consultation is a heavily utilized service in this setting.
 Residents will develop and hone consultation skills in their collaboration with detention staff, management, court staff, mental health staff, teaching staff, and school administrative staff.

 - Provision of supervision to pre-doctoral practicum trainees. - Participation in multidisciplinary case staffing. - Working effectively in multidisciplinary settings.
-Residents will demonstrate the professional attitude, demeanor and interactive skills to maintain effective professional relationship with coworkers representing various disciplines, philosophies and mandates. - Professional Identity: Through direct services, training experience, supervision and reflection, Residents will develop a professional identity and confidence consistent with their level of skill and training. - Consideration of diversity, equity and inclusion factors which are relevant in clinical work and professional development.
+Residents will demonstrate the professional attitude, demeanor and interactive skills to maintain effective professional relationship with coworkers representing various disciplines, philosophies and mandates. - Professional Identity: Through direct services, training experience, supervision and reflection, Residents will develop a professional identity and confidence consistent with their level of skill and training. - Consideration of diversity factors which relevant to clinical work and professional development.